Shantanu46-del/Blood-Flow-Analysis-/README.md

  MATLAB software is required.

  ## License
  Copyright Shantanu Singh.
-See Lincense.txt for licensing information.
+See License.txt for licensing information.

  ## Acknowledgement
  Funded by the European Union (ERC, C-NORA, 101088147).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.